Reading-eScience-Centre/coverage-restapi/spec.md

 defined in the same collection document such that the client knows what the parameters verticalStart and verticalEnd really mean.

+Note that equally to the previous section this specification does *not* force a specific URL template.

 ## 7. Spatiotemporally subsetted resources